 Applicants must be employed in a Victorian public library, but are not required to be qualified librarians or library technicians.
 Staff at all band levels are encouraged to apply.
 Joint applications can be made by two or more applicants from the same or different library services.

-There are three stages to the scholarship application process, and the first phase closes at midnight on Friday 30 June.
+There are three stages to the scholarship application process, and the first phase closed at midnight on Friday 30 June 2023.

 Subscribe to sector news via the Public Libraries Victoria Site to receive updates about the program.

 During her Barrett Reid Scholarship, Nerida Dye is exploring informal social prescribing within Australia to develop a formal model for libraries within Victoria.